dag-andersen/kubernetes-reference-highlighter/README.md

 ## Notes

-- I suggest you install the extension [_Error Lens_](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) to easily view the info provided by this extension.
 - If you have [kustomize](https://kustomize.io/) installed as a stand-alone binary in your PATH, the extension will use `kustomize build` instead of `kubectl kustomize`.

 ## Features